 "Decision-analytic Approaches to Evaluating Prevention Policy Alternatives," 2008.
 Current position: Assistant Professor of Medicine, Stanford University School of Medicine

 “Modeling Health Outcomes in Resource-limited Settings,” 2011.
 Current position: Technical Officer, Mortality and Burden of Disease, Department of Health Statistics and Information Systems, World Health Organization

 "Examining Methods Used to Evaluate the Cost-Effectiveness of Childhood Obesity Interventions," 2012.
-Current position: Acting Assistant Professor, Department of Pediatrics, University of Washington School of Medicine and Seattle Children's Research Institute
+Current position: Assistant Professor, Department of Pediatrics, University of Washington School of Medicine and Seattle Children's Research Institute